Chapter 41 BWV 144 Nimm, was dein ist, und gehe hin

 In transposing it Bach made certain changes, some of which may have been no more than second thoughts.
 But the different text was, as always, at the forefront of his mind as can be seen in the tenor line of the final phrase.
 Bach makes a specific point of the word verlassen—-in the context of God never abandoning us—-with a melisma of the type which is unusual in chorale settings.
 It seems that while the key plan of the new cantata required the transposition in the first place, nevertheless Bach rarely took anything simply ′off the peg′.
-Everything that was reused was carefully scrutinised to ensure that it was fit for its adapted purpose.
+Everything that was reused was carefully scrutinised to ensure that it was fully fit for its adapted purpose.

 The chorale inserted as the third movement had been called upon earlier in the cycle to end C 69a with an unaccountably altered fifth note.
 It was also put to use as a wedding chorale.
 As the only major-mode movement in C 144, it assumes a special significance.